Ellsworth Van Graafeiland

 Ellsworth Alfred Van Graafeiland (May 11, 1915 – November 20, 2004) was a United States circuit judge of the United States Court of Appeals for the Second Circuit.

 Education and career

-Van Graafeiland was born on May 11, 1915 in Rochester, New York.
+Van Graafeiland was born on May 11, 1915, in Rochester, New York.
 His father was a clothing cutter.
 He first enrolled at the Cornell School of Agriculture with just $15 in his pockets, but transferred to the University of Rochester after receiving a job as a cashier at Walgreens, at a time when jobs were scarce.
-He received an Artium Baccalaureus degree from University of Rochester in 1937 and a Bachelor of Laws from Cornell Law School in 1940.
+He received a Bachelor of Arts degree from University of Rochester in 1937 and a Bachelor of Laws from Cornell Law School in 1940.
 Van Graafeiland was an attorney in private practice in Rochester from 1940 to 1974, starting at the firm that became Wiser, Shaw, Freeman, Van Graafeiland, Harter and Secrest.